-08 Nov Lasers and Light Treatments for Rosacea and Redness
+08 Nov Lasers and Lights for Rosacea and Redness

 Rosacea is an inflammatory skin condition that occurs mainly on the face and is often mistaken for acne, eczema, or a skin allergy.
-It is one of the most common conditions treated by dermatologists.
-An estimated 14 million Americans suffer from it, but we still do not completely understand what exactly causes rosacea.
+It is one of the most common dermatologic conditions.
+An estimated 14 million Americans suffer from it, and it’s as frequent as 1 in 5 persons in other parts of the world.
+But we still do not completely understand what exactly causes rosacea.
+Lasers and light treatments are effective treatments for rosacea and redness of the face.
+Read on to learn more.

 - Pus-filled pimples